Tasherokk/Django-Project/README.md

-# Oyla - Free Online Educational Platform
+# Skillnet - Free Online Educational Platform

-**Oyla** is a free, user-friendly online platform designed to deliver a wide range of educational courses.
+**Skillnet** is a free, user-friendly online platform designed to deliver a wide range of educational courses.
 The platform caters to students, instructors, and administrators, providing tools for course enrollment, progress tracking, content management, assessments, and platform management.

 ## Table of Contents
 - [Features](#features)